ericcong/FileDepot/README.md

 During the deployment, we should first specify a bucket in S3 for FileDepot to work on.
 In the following discussion we will use this bucket as the root, denoted as `/`.
 We also need a DynamoDB table, which records the states of Lockers, denoted as `db`.
+The DynamoDB table should have two indices: `id-uid-index`, and `uid-index`.

 - `POST /locker`:
   1. Generates a UUID denoted as `$uuid`, then creates the folder `/$uuid/`.
 Use `$uuid` as the Locker's ID.
   2. Creates the DynamoDB record for the Locker.
-  3. Say the size is `n`, then generate `n` UUIDs, denoted as `$fid`.
-Generate presigned POST of `/$uuid/$fid` for each `$fid`, with the conditions specified in the request.
+  3. Create package keys according to `package` list.
+Generate presigned POST for these keys, valid for `expires_in_sec` seconds.
+If `type` is specified, then set the meta data accordingly.
   4. Constructs the Locker entity with the returning presigned uploading URLs and fields information, and stores it in the DynamoDB record of this Locker.
   5. Returns the JSON representation of the Locker entity.

 - `PUT /lockers/:id`:
   1. Retrieve the DynamoDB record of Locker #`id` from `db`.
-  2. For extending expiration time: if `force == True`, then always extend expiration time; If `force == False`, then only extend when the locker expires.
-Compute the new expiration time by adding the current timestamp and the requested extension seconds.
-If the locker's expiration time is extended, then generate new presigned POST, otherwise not.
+  2. If `extension_in_sec` is specified, then compute the new expiration time by adding the current timestamp and the requested extension seconds, and generate new presigned POST.
-  3. For extending size: if `force == True`, then always extend size, else only extend when the locker is full.
-Create new `$fid`s and their presigned POSTs.
+  3. If `packages` is specified, then create the new keys and corresponding presigned POST which expires along with the other existing presigned POSTs, and append to `packages` list of the locker entity.
   4. Update and return the JSON representation of the Locker entity accordingly.

 - `GET /lockers/:id`:
   1. Looks up this Locker in the DynamoDB.
   2. Constructs the JSON representation of the Locker entity according to the record.
-  3. Check the files in `/$id/`, if any of them doesn't exist in the `files` dict, then create the presigned URL for it, and add it into the `files` dict.
-Then remove the corresponding `$fid` from `slots` dict.
+  3. Check the files in `/$id/`, if any of them doesn't have `download_url`, then create the presigned URL for it.
-  4. If any of the files' downloading link expires, then re-generate the presigned link, and update the Locker entity.
+  4. If any of the files' downloading link expires, then re-generate the presigned link.
-  5. Returns the Locker entity.
+  5. Update and return the Locker entity.

 - `DELETE /lockers/:id`:
   1. Deletes `/$id/`.